 In 1991, approximately 13.8 million people travelled to Heathrow by car and 5.8 million by taxi.
 By the year 2016, when BAA expects T5 to be fully operational, the figures are estimated to increase to 28.1 million by car and 11.9 million by taxi.
 Another obvious problem associated with the increase in traffic in the area is a worsening of noise and air pollution.

-Advocates of T5 countered that the increase in the capacity of Heathrow will make best use of airport's existing infrastructure and land (nearly 3,000 acres).
+Advocates of T5 countered that the increase in the capacity of Heathrow will make the best use of the airport’s existing infrastructure and land (nearly 3,000 acres).

 They claimed that failure to develop the site would lose Britain more than £600m a year in export earnings.
 Once lost, that trade would be unlikely to return, and it is thought that the UK economy will have felt the impact as foreign investment drifted to Europe (particularly as European airports such as Charles De Gaulle in Paris, Hamburg and Schipol in Amsterdam are trying to attract business from Heathrow).

 Additionally, the noise climate around Heathrow Airport has been improving for many years, even though the number of aircraft movements has increased considerably.
 This improvement is continuing but is inevitably slowing down as older, noisier aircraft have now been phased out.
 Advocates claimed that even with Terminal 5, the noise climate would be similar to today because it would not require any increase in night flights or in the night noise quota at Heathrow.
 The reason why these extra passengers can be accommodated with so few additional flights is that the number of passengers per flight is increasing all the time.
 The development of aircraft such as the Airbus A380 superjumbo, a 555-seater, double-decker aircraft, has reinforced this trend.